mm6677890/GO_test-server/README.md

-// Guide (I am using bash and please make that two Docker commands inside this file)\
+// Guide (I am using bash and please make that two Docker build and run commands inside this file)\
-// (Something I want to say)\
-// It is my first time to use GO and Docker.
-Go is really different from Nodejs with Expressjs.\
-// Hopefully the program is runnable lol.
-I have added some comments inside the main.go file.
-Thanks.\
 // #################################################################################################

 // @ GET request\